Is this 3-in-1 blender the answer to cluttered kitchen gadgets? A 70-something home cook gives her honest verdict

 Why you can trust Woman & Home

-For many women – myself included – decades of cooking for family and friends can lead to an overload of single-purpose appliances that can make your kitchen feel more complicated than it needs to be.
-I know I'm not alone in having kitchen cupboards that are crammed with a blender, a food processor, and a stand mixer – complete with numerous attachments I rarely use.
+If your kitchen cupboards are stuffed with multiple single-purpose appliances that make your kitchen feel more complicated than it needs to be, you're not alone.
+Mine house a blender, a food processor, and a stand mixer – complete with numerous attachments I've forgotten how to use.

 Add in the reality of changing grip strength (another thing I've recently learned I have to thank perimenopause for) or joint pain, downsizing to a smaller kitchen, or simply craving less clutter to clean – and suddenly all those 'helpful' kitchen gadgets can feel like part of the problem rather than the solution.